Netruk44/Netruk44.github.io/content/post/implementing-hand-gestures-on-apple-vision/index.md

 Dot products have many, many uses and are well worth familiarizing yourself with, if you haven't already.

-This post won't dive into how to mathematically use dot products, so here's the bare minimum you should know:
+This guide won't dive into how to mathematically use dot products, so here's the bare minimum you should know:

 The dot product of two 3D vectors is the sum of the products of their corresponding components.
 So, for example, the dot product of two 3D vectors is: